-The church's Safeguarding Policy will be given to and discussed with the volunteers and paid workers.
-They will be required to sign their agreement to adhere to it.
+The church's Safeguarding Policy will be given to and discussed with the volunteers and paid workers, and they will be kept updated of any changes to the policy.
 All workers will know their general role description and the clear lines of accountability to a leader and the leadership team.